 We discuss the various risks associated with plastic surgery during our consultation visit.
 Some of the possible complications that may result from surgery include:

 - Blood or fluid accumulation beneath the skin

 Are there scars that result from a facelift?

 Scars are a natural byproduct of incisions and should be expected after a facelift.
 However, scars are typically not very visible once tissue completely heals.
 The incisions in a facelift are made behind the hairline when possible and typically cannot be seen beneath the hair.

 How long will the effects of a facelift last vs. fillers?

 A facelift lasts several years and enables you to look forever younger than you would without having had the lift.
 Dermal fillers can be a good alternative to a facelift, but the results of injectable treatments typically last no more than two years.
 We are happy to see you for a consultation if you aren’t sure which route is right for you.

 Can you combine other procedures with a facelift?

 Facelift surgery is often combined with other surgical and non-surgical techniques.
-Because a facelift only addresses the mid and low face, this procedure may be complemented by an upper facelift, also known as a brow lift, We often combine facelifts with upper and lower blepharoplasty to rejuvenate the eyes, as well as lip lifts or rhinoplasty.
+Because a facelift only addresses the mid and low face, this procedure may be complemented by an upper facelift, also known as a brow lift, We often combine facelifts with blepharoplasty to rejuvenate the eyes, as well as lip lifts or rhinoplasty.